 1. Enlist Your Parent's Input as Early as Possible

 If an elderly parent refuses nursing home care, it's because they probably feel backed into a corner.
 One of the first and most essential steps to getting someone in a nursing home is being sensitive and considering your mom or dad's feelings.
 Imagining their lives in a different place could be daunting, so it's essential to be empathetic and incorporate their input as much as you can.
 It's their life after all.

 If your loved one still has the cognitive ability to contribute to decision-making and planning, then make sure they feel heard in the process.

-If you find that you're still finding it difficult selling your parent on the benefits of long-term residential care, try being less pushy.
+If you find that you're still finding it difficult to sell your parent the benefits of long-term residential care, try being less pushy.
 Instead, let your loved one warm up to the idea.
+And if they finally decide to move, ensure you visit them frequently in the nursing home.

 It is essential you emphasize the benefits of modern residential care.
 Your elderly parent may have an outdated perception of assisted living facilities and nursing homes that could be the reason behind their refusal.

 Remind your loved one that you want them to be as safe, comfortable - and most importantly - happy as possible.
 Your elderly parents may be putting themselves in danger by continuing to live alone.
 Bring up any health issues, loneliness they may be experiencing, and accidents or falls as examples of the need for assisted care.

 Here are some examples of the potential benefits of nursing homes: